caseydriscoll/prism/readme.md

 ### Tree UI

-Like millions of other users, I enjoy the simple and effective three tier UI commonly found in desktop applications.

-![prism-skeleton](docs/prism-skeleton.png)

-It's non-pretentious hierarchy by design.
+A simple hierarchy by design.
 Root access to information on the left.
 Branches in the middle.
 Leaf and node information on the right.
 Clicking on an item moves you up and down the tree.
+Commonly found in many desktop applications.

+![prism-skeleton](docs/prism-skeleton.png)

 ## Getting Started